-The condensing fan motor is located outside and under a circular grate with 5-10 screws holding it in place.
+The condensing fan motor is located on the outside unit under a circular grate with 5-10 screws holding it in place.

-It is there to blow away hot or cold air depending on the unit such as a heat pump or air conditioner only.
+It is there to blow hot and cold air away from the condenser depending on the unit, such as a heat pump or air conditioner-only unit.

-Keep in mind bedsides a bad motor other things can cause a condensing fan motor not to spin including the start run capacitor or relay.
+Keep in mind besides a bad motor; other things can cause a condensing fan motor not to spin, including the start run capacitor or relay.

 The cost to replace the motor will depend on if you do-it-yourself (DIY) or pay an HVAC company to come out and replace it for you.

-If an HVAC company is paid to replace the motor or other parts it is usually $50 to $60 dollars an hour plus parts which are marked up since they bought them.
+If an HVAC company is paid to replace the motor or other parts it is usually $50 to $60 dollars an hour plus parts which are marked up since they delivered them.

 Drive time is often calculated in so if you live far away from the company gas and hourly pay is usually added on.